Helen Archdale: Biography

-Helen Alexander Russel was born at Nenthorn, Berwickshire to Helen Evans (née Carter) (1834–1903), one of the Edinburgh Seven, the first group of women to enrol at a British university, and Alexander Russel (1814–1876), a Scottish journalist and editor of The Scotsman.
+Helen Alexander Russel was born at Nenthorn, Berwickshire, Scotland.
+Her parents were Helen Evans (née Carter, 1834–1903), one of the Edinburgh Seven, the first group of women to enrol at a British university, and Alexander Russel (1814–1876), a Scottish journalist and editor of The Scotsman who supported Sophia Jex-Blake's attempts to secure medical education for women in Edinburgh.

 She was educated at St Leonard's School, St Andrews, then at the University of St Andrews (1893–1894), where she was one of the first women undergraduates.

-In 1901, she married Captain Theodore Montgomery Archdale, who was stationed in India.
-Not much is known of her time in India.
-On returning to Scotland in 1908, she immediately joined the Women's Social and Political Union (WSPU), becoming its Sheffield branch organiser in 1910, employed Adele Pankhurst as live-in governess and in 1911 moving to London and taking up the position of prisoners' secretary.
+In 1901, she married Captain Theodore Montgomery Archdale, who was stationed in British India.
+Not much is known of her time in India, but she seems to have become estranged from her husband after the birth of their children.
+On returning to Scotland in 1908, Archdale immediately joined the Women's Social and Political Union (WSPU), becoming the Sheffield branch organiser in 1910 and finding employment with Adele Pankhurst as a live-in governess.
+In 1911, she hosted a mass 1911 census boycott party with Pankhurst, which was attended by 57 people including one invited male newspaper reporter.
+Archdale moved to London to take up the position of WSPU prisoners' secretary later in that year.

 Archdale also worked as a writer and journalist.
 She worked in various capacities on the WSPU's publications The Suffragette from October 1912, and from 1915 she wrote for its successor, Britannia.
-She was the first editor of the political and literary weekly review Time & Tide (with the unspoken subtext 'wait for no man'), founded in 1920 by Margaret Rhondda.
+She was the first editor of the political and literary weekly review Time & Tide (with the unspoken subtext "wait for no man"), founded in 1920 by Margaret Rhondda.
 In the 1930s she contributed articles to The Times, Daily News, Christian Science Monitor, and The Scotsman.

 During the First World War, she was active in multiple positions, including at the Women's Department of the Ministry of National Service in the last year of the war.
 She started a training farm for women agricultural workers, served as a clerical worker with Queen Mary's Army Auxiliary Corps from 1917, and, in 1918, worked in the women's department of the Ministry of National Service.